asaber123/rest-projekt/README.md

-##Rest API till Projektwebbplats Portfolio.
+##Rest API to the final project in course "Webbutveckling 3"
-Av Åsa Berglund
+By Åsa Berglund

-Detta är ett rest-api skapat för projektwebbpplatsen Portfolio i kurs Webbutveckling 3.
-Adress till webbtjänst:

-Adressen till detta api är:
+This is an API created for the protfolio webbsite, as a final project in course webbdevelopment 3.

+Adress to API wih courses: http://asaberglund.se/rest-projekt/courses.php Adress to API wih projects: http://asaberglund.se/rest-projekt/projects.php Adress to API wih workplaces: http://asaberglund.se/rest-projekt/workplaces.php